Impact of the privatisation of British Rail: McNulty report

-The coalition government commissioned the independent McNulty report into the 'value for money' of the rail system.
-This was published in 2011, stating that "it seems unlikely that renationalisation would lead to a reduction in costs", and saying that "where Government has taken control of aspects of the rail system, costs have tended to increase rather than decline."
+The coalition government commissioned the independent McNulty report into the "value for money" of the rail system.
+This was published in 2011, stating that "it seems unlikely that renationalisation would lead to a reduction in costs", saying that "where Government has taken control of aspects of the rail system, costs have tended to increase rather than decline".
 The report concluded that "many of the arguments for renationalisation are formed from the failings of the existing system, and the Study considers that much more can be gained by improving the performance of the current system rather than embarking on a costly programme of renationalisation, which is unlikely to lead to an overall reduction in costs."

-In 2013, 20 years after rail privatisation, Secretary of State for Transport Patrick McLoughlin celebrated "20 years of rising investment" and "of extraordinary growth on our railway" and declared that the only plans of the Opposition are "opposing competition, letting union bosses call the shots and cutting off private investment".
+In 2013, 20 years after rail privatisation, Secretary of State for Transport Patrick McLoughlin celebrated "20 years of rising investment" and "extraordinary growth on our railway", and declared that the only plans of the Opposition were "opposing competition, letting union bosses call the shots and cutting off private investment".
 According to him: "that would mean higher fares, fewer services, more crowding, an industry once again in decline.
-It would be a tragedy for passengers."
+It would be a tragedy for passengers".
 Government policy has focused on building a new high speed line, which was approved by Parliament in early 2017, as well as other upgrades to the rail network.

-Current government view
+Labour government (2024-since)

-In September 2020, the Government permanently got rid of the rail franchising system.
-On 20 May 2021, the Government announced a white paper that would transform the operation of the railways.
-The rail network will be partly renationalised, with infrastructure and operations brought together under a new company Great British Railways.
-Operations will be managed on a concessions model.
-According to the BBC, this represents the largest shake-up in the UK's railways since privatisation.
-The Guardian called the new model "simplified, but still substantially privatised".
+On 25 May 2025, Labour's renationalisation of the UK's railways began as the train operator South Western Railway was taken into public ownership.

+Passenger train operators continue to be renationalised, with services to be managed at some future time by Great British Railways.
+As of October 2025, c2c (on 20 July 2025) and Greater Anglia (on 12 October 2025) have also been taken into public ownership.